flybywiresim/docs/docs/pilots-corner/a32nx/a32nx-briefing/mcdu/f-pln.md

 ![rta-page](../../../../aircraft/a32nx/assets/feature-guides/ett/rta-page.png){loading=lazy}

 !!! info "RTA Page"
-    Currently only avaiable on the development version in the FBW A32NX for Microsoft Flight Simulator with ETT.
+    Currently only available on the development version of the FBW A32NX.

 The Required Time of Arrival (RTA) is a time constraint that must be respected at the revised waypoint.